kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 ## Voting process

-The TSC can vote on the addition and removal of maintainers as well as other issues that affect the future of the Kedro project.
+Voting can change project maintainers and decide on the future of Kedro.
+The TSC leads it as voting maintainers of Kedro.
 The voting period is one week and is either performed on GitHub Discussions or through a pull request.

 ### Other issues or proposals

-The process of voting on issues, proposals and changes is performed by creating an open Github Discussion.
-Proposals affecting the future of Kedro or other changes require a simple majority.
+Open Github Discussions host votes on issues, proposals and changes affecting the future of Kedro.
+These votes require **a 1/2 majority**.

 ### Adding or removing maintainers

-The process of adding or removing maintainers is done via composing a pull request against [our team list](.. /12_faq/01_faq.md#who-maintains-kedro).
+Adding or removing maintainers requires a pull request against [our team list](.. /12_faq/01_faq.md#who-maintains-kedro).
 The decision is made based on TSC members votes in that pull request.
-If a member of the TSC is removed as voting maintainer than they can volunteer for non-voting Contributor or Friends status.
-Additions and removals of maintainers require a 2/3 majority.
+Additions and removals of maintainers require **a 2/3 majority**.